 American Airlines raised more than $2 million for the American Red Cross with customers raising more than $1 million during the first 24 hours of the campaign.
 American donated thousands of supplies to communities on the frontlines of coronavirus, delivering 1,000 onboard amenity kits to Mount Sinai in New York, 2,400 amenity kits to Dana-Farber and 5,000 pandemic kits to St. Jude Children’s Research Hospital.
-The carrier has donated more than 81,000 pounds of food from inflight service and Admirals Club lounges to food banks across the country.
-In addition, team members created care packages for servicemembers and recruited food and monetary donations from the Robert Irvine Foundation and Gary Sinise Foundation, all of which were delivered by American Airlines Cargo.
+In addition, American worked with the State Department to fly thousands of travelers back to America through repatriation flights from Latin America and the Caribbean.
+American team members created care packages for servicemembers and recruited food and monetary donations from the Robert Irvine Foundation and Gary Sinise Foundation, all of which were delivered by American Airlines Cargo.

 Delta Air Lines

-Delta Air Lines is supporting medical volunteers through offering free flights to Georgia, Louisiana, Michigan and New Jersey through June to assist with states’ coronavirus response.
+Delta Air Lines is supporting medical volunteers through offering free flights to assist with states’ coronavirus response.
+While five states (Georgia, Louisiana, Michigan, New Jersey and New York) are formally part of the program, Delta has flown 350 volunteers to nearly 30 states and two Canadian provinces.
+The carrier also repatriated more than 28,000 people home to the U.S. in partnership with the State Department.
 Additionally, Delta Flight Products, along with the Delta TechOps division, has partnered with Global Center for Medical Innovation to manufacture protective medical face shields and has increased production to 1,500 per day with the goal of manufacturing 5,000 shields daily.

 Southwest has offered complimentary cargo transport to FEMA, its disaster response partners and Medical Transportation Grant Program hospitals.
 Qualified 501(c)(3) organizations can ship medical supplies on cargo-only charter flights.
 The carrier also transported COVID-19 test kits and encouraging people to support the American Red Cross.
-Additionally, Southwest donated $400,000 worth of product used during in-flight snack and beverage service, equaling 13 tractor-trailers full of food to 15 food banks in the Feeding America network.
+Additionally, Southwest is utilizing $130,000 in unused travel funds from Deloitte to transport doctors, nurses and other medical professional between the University of California healthcare system.